near/docs/docs/8.abstraction/chain-signatures.md

 </details>

 ---

 ## 4. Reconstructing the Signature

-The MPC contract will not return the signature of the transaction itself, but the elements we need to reconstruct such signature.
+The MPC contract will not return the signature of the transaction itself, but the elements needed to reconstruct the signature.

 <Tabs groupId="code-tabs">
   <TabItem value="Ξ Ethereum">